gpapadok/gmapspoly/README.md

 # gmapspoly
-parse a kml file and draw a polygon on gmaps
+parses a kml file and draws a polygon on gmaps